 The solution is to reserve the first letter in a book for data, using the rest to address the next book.
 If we use an absolute numbering system and simply omit the most significant twenty-five-it for the address, we divide the Library into exactly 25 mutually inaccessible sections.

-An alternative is an entirely relative mode: commentary followed by instructions as “To continue your journey, ascend fifty-four hexagons and choose the sixth book on the top shelf to left of the lamp of the bookshelves.”
+An alternative is an entirely relative mode: commentary followed by instructions like “To continue your journey, ascend fifty-four hexagons and choose the sixth book on the top shelf to left of the lamp of the bookshelves.”
 Although it is still impossible to immediately address arbitrary books, it is possible to reach an arbitrary book through a sequence of relative addresses.

 It does not seem unlikely to me that there is a total book on some shelf of the universe; I pray to the unknown gods that a man—just one, even though it were thousands of years ago!—may have examined and read it.

 I repeat: it suffices that a book be possible for it to exist.
 Only the impossible is excluded.
 For example: no book can be a ladder, although no doubt there are books which discuss and negate and demonstrate this possibility and others whose structure corresponds to that of a ladder.